ArminJo/Ultimate-Battery-Tester/README.md

 # Battery ESR
 The internal resistance is an indicator of the health of the cell.
 E.g. if a NiMH cell has an ESR of **1 &ohm;**, it delivers **only 1 volt at a current of 200 mA**, which may be to low for the circuit to work properly.
 ESR values for NiMH can go down to excellent 0.05 &ohm;.<br/>
-Typical ESR value for a 18650 Li-Ion cell is 0.05 &ohm;.
+Typical ESR value for a 18650 Li-Ion cell is 0.05 &ohm;

+It seems that the **dynamic ESR** measured by devices like **YR1035+** is around half as much as the **?static?
+ESR** measured by this program.
+This was suprising for me, since I expected only a fixed offset, because of connection imperfections.

 Arduino plot for a **Li-Ion cell** with nominal 2150 mAh at 3 volt.
 This plot is done in 2 measurements, modifying the cutoff voltage to 3.0 volt for the second measurement. **The displayed voltage is the "no load" voltage**, to be independent of the current load resistor.
 ![2155mAh_53mOhm](pictures/2155mAh_53mOhm.png)